Beyond our Junior School classroom

 Across Highgate, we aim to inspire our pupils to study and to work creatively.
 This goes beyond the classroom, with exciting co-curricular opportunities in all of the creative arts – music, drama, and art.

-At Highgate, time is set aside, each week, for every pupil to take part in at least one co-curricular venture.
+Time is set aside, each week, for every pupil to take part in at least one co-curricular venture.
 Our latest additions are Ornithology Club and Skateboarding Club!
 Our co-curricular offering continues to evolve in response to the changing needs of our pupils and the world around us.

 Download our Co-Curricular Booklet